slowernews/wisdom-tldr/README.md

 ===
 ###On planning and adapting

-*RULE:* Plan ahead but don't overthink.
+Plan ahead BUT don't overthink.

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*